pinguinjkeke/vue-local-storage/README.md

   Vue.use(VueLocalStorage, {
     name: 'ls',
-    bind: true //created computed members from your variable declarations })
+    bind: true //created computed members from your variable declarations
+    adapter: 'localStorage' // can be either localStorage or sessionStorage })

   // Use localStorage from Vue object